X

 The Rite of Committal concludes the Rite of Christian Burial.
 Whenever possible, it is celebrated at the site of committal – at the open grave or place of interment.

-"The Christian faithful, in the present of the body of one who has died, are confronted with the mystery of life and death.
+"The Christian faithful, in the presence of the body of one who has died, are confronted with the mystery of life and death.
 The body, even in death, calls to mind a personal story of faith, loving family bonds, friendships, caring words and deeds of kindness offered by the one who has died.
 This same body, washed in the waters of Baptism, anointed with Holy Oils and fed with Bread of Life is recognized by the Church as a Temple of the Holy Spirit, destined for resurrection and meant for glory.
 The Catholic Church urges that the body be present for funeral rites since this give better expression to the truths that the Church affirms" (Order of Christian Funerals).

 Cremation is allowed in the Catholic faith, preferably after the Mass of Christian Burial in the church.